-Art majors with two years of university-level Italian participating in the year or spring options can access courses at the Academy of Fine Arts that include digital photography, engraving, drawing, decorative design, computer graphics, fashion design, sculpture, installation art, and mosaics.
+In Italian and English, Art Studio majors with one year of university-level Italian language study participating in the year or spring options can access courses at the Academy of Fine Arts that include digital photography, engraving, drawing, decorative design, computer graphics, fashion design, sculpture, installation art, and mosaics.
 You must have a strong background in art to be accepted into courses at the Academy.
-Advanced level students may qualify for specific courses in the Biennio specialistico program.

-Independent study projects for academic credit are available and typically take place in the form of a research paper supervised by a University of Bologna faculty member in a field related to their area of expertise.
-If you are interested in developing an independent research project, approach your professors to see if they are able to serve as your supervisor.
-The staff and the UC visiting professor at the Bologna study center are available to assist you with the process.
+Independent study and research in Bologna are not guaranteed and are subject to availability.
+Independent study projects for academic credit typically take place in the form of a research paper supervised by a University of Bologna faculty member in a field related to their area of expertise.
+The staff and the UC faculty director at the UCEAP Bologna study center will be available to assist you with the process.

 Catalogs and resources